-9 Bush Sends Up U.S.-Colombia FTA Bill; House Speaker Seeks Timetable Change, 25 INT'L TRADE REP. (BNA) 510 (Apr.
-10, 2008).

-10 It has not been definitely determined whether expedited procedures provided for in the BTPAA would apply to the U.S.-Colombia agreement's implementing bill if the legislation were to be introduced in the 111th Congress.
+8 Although implementing legislation for the U.S.-Colombia agreement was introduced in April 2008 (H.R.
+5724, 110th Congress), House leadership considered that President Bush had submitted the bill without sufficient coordination with Congress, and the House subsequently voted 224-195 that rules in §151 of the Trade Act of 1974 providing for automatic committee discharge, a deadline for a vote on final passage, as well as motions to proceed to House floor consideration, would be inapplicable to the legislation (H.Res.
+1092, 110th Congress).
+Bush Sends Up U.S.-Colombia FTA Bill; House Speaker Seeks Timetable Change, 25 INT'L TRADE REP. (BNA) 510 (April 10, 2008).
+Questions had arisen whether the expedited procedures provided for in the BTPAA would apply to the U.S.-Colombia agreement's implementing bill if the legislation were to be introduced in the 111th Congress.
 Reportedly, the House Parliamentarian concluded in 2006 that a trade agreement implementing bill may only be introduced once under the BTPAA process, while the Senate Parliamentarian informally advised in 2008 that the Senate may continue to apply expedited procedures to a reintroduced bill.
-Free Trade Agreements, 26 INT'L TRADE REP. (BNA) 123 (Jan.
-22, 2009); Senate Parliamentarian Says Colombia FTA Has Fast-Track Next Year, INSIDE U.S. TRADE, Aug.
-8, 2008, at 1; Implementing Legislation Can Only Be Submitted Once under Fast Track, INSIDE U.S. TRADE, Nov.
-10, 2006, at 5.
-For further information on the U.S. agreement with Colombia, see CRS Report RL34470, The Proposed U.S.-Colombia Free Trade Agreement: Economic and Political Implications, by M. Angeles Villarreal.
+Free Trade Agreements, 26 INT'L TRADE REP. (BNA) 123 (January 22, 2009); Senate Parliamentarian Says Colombia FTA Has Fast-Track Next Year, INSIDE U.S. TRADE, August 8, 2008, at 1; Implementing Legislation Can Only Be Submitted Once under Fast Track, INSIDE U.S. TRADE, November 10, 2006, at 5.
+Ultimately, however, another implementing bill for the agreement with Colombia was introduced in October 2011 and was considered and passed by both the House and the Senate under expedited BTPAA procedures.